whitelunarium/pages_fork/hacks/breakout/functionalbreakoutlesson1.md

 #### [Return to Main Functional Lesson Page]({{ site.baseurl }}/functionalbreakoutlesson)
 ## **Lesson 1: Paddle and Base Blocks**

+### Lesson Objectives
+- Draw and control a paddle using keyboard input
+- Implement basic collision detection for paddle and ball
+- Create and render bricks on the canvas
+- Use functions to manage game state and rendering
+- Develop interactive demos for paddle and ball movement
+- Build a mini Breakout game using only functional code

 **Goal:** Learn how to move the paddle (player) left and right and create basic bricks.

 ### Step 1: Make the paddle